When it comes to electricity production, 200 Watt solar panels are the best compromise between size, power output, and price.

 5 PM – 7 PM | 50W- 0W |

-The highest power output is obtained between 11 AM and 3 PM.
+Based on the table above, a 200W solar panel will achieve peak power output between 11 AM and 3 PM.

-In the graph below you’ll see how clouds and rain may affect your power output compared to an average sunny day.
+In the following you’ll see how clouds and affect your solar panel’s power output compared to an average sunny day.

-While the voltage will remain mostly the same in all conditions, the output current will vary, affecting the power output.
+While the voltage will likely remain the same in all conditions, the output current will vary, affecting the power output.

-With a single 200W solar panel, you could power a mini-fridge like the one below.
+With a single 200W solar panel, you can power a mini-fridge like the one below:

-Below we have listed some appliances and electronic devices that a 200W solar panel could run on an average sunny day.
+Below you’ll find some appliances and electronic devices you can run with a 200W solar panel on a typical sunny day.

 Appliances | Number of hours per day |